it-teaching-abo-akademi/yaas-project-2019-ottolindfors/README.md

   * Full functionality and all requirements implemented.
   * See conflicts between test and requirement below.

-## Conflicts between requirements and tests
+## Conflicts in requirements and tests
 * REQ3.3, REQ3.3.1, REQ3.3.2
   * ​Requirement:
   The user must be asked for a confirmation before creating a new auction.